tnightingale/dump/README.md

 The best project ever.

 ## Getting Started
-Install the module with: `npm install dump`
+Install the module with: `npm install`

 _Requires redis to be running:_
 ```bash